Exploring the Human Dynamics of Hearing Loss

+Collaboration has been central to designing the University Course.
+Dr. von Hapsburg and the Ida Institute worked with 18 professors, students, and clinicians from around the world to give the course a dynamic and multi-faceted perspective.
+Christopher Lind, Barbara Weinstein, and Deborah Ferrari all contributed to the scope of the course.
 The overall design and content of the course emphasizes interaction and collaboration.
 The lesson plans and course activities include aspects of collaboration, idea sharing, and reflection.
-Throughout the course, role-playing and class discussions are utilized to review and apply covered material.
+Throughout the course, role-playing and class discussions are used to review and provide context for the material.

 Please login to the Ida website at the top of the page to access and download the Ida University Course materials.